What are some good Homemade Pottery Glaze Recipes

 You can use a similar recipe to make a bronze-green, and essentially that means increasing the cobalt carbonate and reducing the copper carbonate.

-To make this, you do the following:
+To do this, you do the following:

 • Begin with 1% lithium carbonate